-Further work is required to see how closely the ET identified here matches experiment.
-In the Taylor-Couette geometry, constitutive and hoop stress instabilities \cite{Larson1990} coexist, and it is commonly thought that the latter is responsible for instabilities on the high shear branch \cite{Fardin2010, Fardin2012a, Fardin2012b}.
-However, when the curvature is low and hoop stresses are weak (or absent in rectilinear systems), the constitutive instability is more important and may give rise to a different ET state compared to the hoop stress instability.
-Calculations in a Taylor-Couette geometry would be a useful next step in identifying the relevance of the constitutive ET, with an investigation of 3D effects allowing for more concrete comparison with experiments.
+Calculations in a shallow 3D Taylor-Couette geometry, likely requiring highly intensive computations, would be a useful next step by allowing for more concrete comparison with experiments.
 Our findings suggest that the shear banded states observed in wormlike micelles and polymer solutions may comprise a homogeneous low shear rate band co-existing with a turbulent high shear band, in contrast to the simpler 1D interpretation of banding between homogenous stable states \cite{olmstedbanding08}.
-This may explain the so-called `rheo-chaos' observed experimentally by Sood \textit{et al.} \cite{ganapathy2006irr,chaos2000}.

-\paragraph{Acknowledgements.---} PDO is grateful to Georgetown University and the Ives Foundation for financial support.
+\paragraph{Acknowledgements---} PDO is grateful to Georgetown University and the Ives Foundation for financial support.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885146).
 TAL acknowledges the support of the Cambridge Trust.

 \FloatBarrier